jianghr-rr/oilfield/oui-demo/vueDocs/customize-theme.en-US.md

 ## How to avoid modifying global styles?

-Currently ant-design-vue is designed as a whole experience and modify global styles (eg `body` etc).
-If you need to integrate ant-design-vue as a part of an existing website, it's likely you want to prevent ant-design-vue to override global styles.
+Currently userty-design is designed as a whole experience and modify global styles (eg `body` etc).
+If you need to integrate userty-design as a part of an existing website, it's likely you want to prevent userty-design to override global styles.

 While there's no canonical way to do it, you can take one of the following paths :